On the Unruh effect, trajectories and information: Trajectories that extremize the probability for Unruh processes

+We recall that, in an instantaneous rest frame, $x^\mu(\tau) =(\tau,0,0,0)$, so that $\rmd x^\mu(\tau)/\rmd \tau =\dot{x}^\mu=(1,0,0,0)$ implying $\dot{x}_\mu\dot{x}^\mu=1$ so that $\rmd(\dot{x}_\mu\dot{x}^\mu)/d\tau=0 = 2\ddot{x}_\mu\dot{x}^\mu$.
+Thus, $\dot{x}^\mu=(1,0,0,0)$ yields $\ddot{x}_0=\rmd^2t/\rmd\tau^2=0$ in an instantaneous rest frame.
+This implies that: \bea \rmd\omega(\tau)/\rmd\tau= -{\bm k}.{\bm a}(\tau)=-\cos(\alpha)\vert{\bm k}\vert\vert{\bm a}\vert, \eea where ${\bm a}(\tau)$ is the acceleration 3-vector in the instantaneous rest frame and $\alpha$ is its angle with ${\bm k}$.
+Since $\vert {\bm a}\vert$ is proportional to the power that the observer spends on acceleration, the observer achieves the most change in $\omega(\tau)$ and therefore the strongest effect on $\psi_k(\Delta E)$, for a given energy budget, when accelerating parallel or antiparallel to the mode ${\bm k}$ considered and we will, therefore, focus on this case.
+However, before analyzing the production of concomitant frequencies in equation \eref{basic} further, we now separate off another effect which can also lead to detector excitations in the vacuum, namely the effect of a switching of the detector through a nontrivial function $\chi(\tau)$.
+To this end, we consider a detector that is inertial, which means that $\omega(\tau)$ is constant, $\omega(\tau)\equiv \omega$, with $\omega >0$.
+If, in this case, the detector is switched on for an integer number of cycles of the integrand, its integral $\psi_k(\Delta E)$ vanishes, $\int_0^{2\pi N/\omega} \rme^{\ii \omega \tau}\rmd\tau=0$.
 However, if the detector is kept on for a non-integer number of cycles (or if $\chi(\tau)$ is a generic smooth switching function), then $\psi_k(\Delta E)$ is finite.
 The effect is maximal for a half integer number of cycles, in which case $\vert\psi_k(\Delta E)\vert=2/\omega$.
 Physically, the finite probability for an inertial detector to click due to this truncation effect expresses the time-energy uncertainty principle.
-Our interest here, however, is not in the time-energy uncertainty principle but in the phenomenon of concomitant frequencies.
-Therefore, we now investigate the contribution, $\psi_k^{(N)}(\Delta E)$, of an integer number, $N$, of complete cycles of the integrand in Eq.\ref{basic}, to the $\psi_k(\Delta E)$ of an always-on detector.
+Since our interest here is not in the time-energy uncertainty principle but in the phenomenon of concomitant frequencies we will, therefore, always consider an integer number of cycles.

-We can thereby trace the origin of concomitant frequencies (and acceleration-induced detector clicks in the vacuum) to the fact that the integral over $N$ complete cycles does not need to be zero if the frequency changes during the $N$ cycles.
-Consider an always-on detector with a trajectory with an integer number, $N$, of cycles completed in the time interval $[0,\tau_f]$, i.e., $u(0)=u(\tau_f)=1$.
-In the integrand $u(\tau)= e^{\ii \int_0^\tau \omega(\tau')~d\tau'}$, when the detector accelerates (or decelerates), $\omega(\tau')>0$ is a monotonically increasing (or decreasing) function.
+The origin of concomitant frequencies is thereby traced to the fact that the integral over $N$ complete cycles does not need to be zero if the frequency $\omega(\tau)$ changes during the $N$ cycles.
+In the following, we will, therefore, consider the contribution, $\psi_k^{(N)}(\Delta E)$, of an integer number, $N$, of complete cycles of the integrand in equation \eref{basic}, to the probability amplitude, $\psi_k(\Delta E)$, of an always-on detector whose trajectory remains either parallel or antiparallel to ${\bm k}$ to maximize the effect.
+In this case, $\rmd\omega(t)/\rmd\tau= -{\bm k}.{\bm a}(\tau)$ has a definite sign and $\omega(\tau')$ is monotonically either decreasing or increasing.
+We denote the time interval of the $N$ cycles by $[0,\tau_f]$, i.e., we have $u(0)=u(\tau_f)=1$.